dwhinham/mt32-pi/README.md

 ## ❓ FAQ

+* **Q:** Why do I only see a rainbow on my HDMI-connected monitor or television?
+Doesn't this normally mean the Pi has failed to boot?
+  **A:** This is completely normal - `mt32-pi` is designed to run headless and therefore there is no video output.
+For troubleshooting purposes, it's possible to compile `mt32-pi` with HDMI debug logs enabled, but these builds will hang on a Raspberry Pi 4 if **no** HDMI display is attached due to a quirk of the Pi 4 and Circle.
+Hence, for regular use, video output is disabled.
 * **Q:** What happened to the old `mt32-pi` project that was based on a minimal Linux distro built with Buildroot?
   **A:** That's been archived in the [`old-buildroot`](https://github.com/dwhinham/mt32-pi/tree/old-buildroot) branch.